cs160-berkeley/github-scripts/README.md

+# Scripts for GitHub Management

+This repository contains the shell and pearl scripts for managing an organization on GitHub.

+## Prerequisite

+* Visit [GitHub Education](https://education.github.com/) to request of an advanced organization plan.
+We received a diamond plan with 300 private repos.
+* Add GSIs as owners.

-# Adding Members to a GitHub Organization
+## Adding Members to a GitHub Organization

-This repo contains a shell script that automatically retrieves a list of GitHub usernames and sends invitations to be added to an organization.
+Run `invite_user.sh` to automatically retrieve a list of GitHub usernames from a text file and add to an organization.
+Added members will received an email notification.
+They can also visit the organization page (e.g., [https://github.com/cs160-sp16](https://github.com/cs160-sp16)) to accept the invitation.

 ## Usage